 - Create a prize for me to win.
 If I suspect it’s not a merit-based peer-reviewed prize it will be meaningless to me.
 So please ensure I have genuinely won the prize through a competitive process and send me flowers and champagne to celebrate.

 - Find someone who was rude to me once and ask them what they were thinking.
 Record them explaining that they were just jealous and they wish we could be friends.
 Tell them that probably won’t happen because I’m very busy and important, but you will check with me.
 Check with me.
 I will say maybe.

 - Think of famous people who I admire and get them to engage with my work.
 Tell me about their positive reactions and requests to meet.

-Next time I am feeling low, I will choose one of these, post it one social media and wait (hopefully not like than 90 seconds or I will delete and cry) for powerful warm fuzzies to arrive.
+Next time I am feeling low, I will choose one of these, post it on social media and wait (hopefully not more than 90 seconds or I will delete and cry) for powerful warm fuzzies to arrive.